gumaerc-testorg/15.071-spring-2017/content/pages/text-analytics/assignment-5/detecting-vandalism-on-wikipedia.md

 What is the accuracy on the test set of a baseline method that always predicts "not vandalism" (the most frequent outcome)?

-Exercise 5

-&nbsp;Numerical Response&nbsp;

-Explanation

-You can compute this number using the table command:

-table(wikiTest$Vandal)

-It outputs that there are 618 observations with value 0, and 545 observations with value 1.
-The accuracy of the baseline method would be 618/(618+545) = 0.531.

-CheckShow Answer

 ## Problem 1.6 - Bags of Words

 Build a CART model to predict Vandal, using all of the other variables as independent variables.
 Use the training set to build the model and the default parameters (don't set values for minbucket or cp).

 What is the accuracy of the model on the test set, using a threshold of 0.5?
 (Remember that if you add the argument type="class" when making predictions, the output of predict will automatically use a threshold of 0.5.)

-Exercise 6

-&nbsp;Numerical Response&nbsp;

-Explanation

-You can build the CART model with the following command:

-wikiCART = rpart(Vandal ~ ., data=wikiTrain, method="class")

-And then make predictions on the test set:

-testPredictCART = predict(wikiCART, newdata=wikiTest, type="class")

-And compute the accuracy by comparing the actual values to the predicted values:

-table(wikiTest$Vandal, testPredictCART)

-The accuracy is (618+12)/(618+533+12) = 0.5417.

-CheckShow Answer

 ## Problem 1.7 - Bags of Words

 Plot the CART tree.
 How many word stems does the CART model use?

-Exercise 7

-&nbsp;Numerical Response&nbsp;

-Explanation

-If you plot the tree with prp(wikiCART), you can see that the tree uses two words: "R arbitr" and "R thousa".

-CheckShow Answer

 ## Problem 1.8 - Bags of Words

 Given the performance of the CART model relative to the baseline, what is the best explanation of these results?

-Exercise 8

-&nbsp;We have a bad testing/training split.&nbsp;
+ We have a bad testing/training split.

-&nbsp;The CART model overfits to the training set.&nbsp;
+ The CART model overfits to the training set.

-&nbsp;Although it beats the baseline, bag of words is not very predictive for this problem.&nbsp;
+ Although it beats the baseline, bag of words is not very predictive for this problem.

-&nbsp;We over-sparsified the document-term matrix.&nbsp;
+ We over-sparsified the document-term matrix.

-Explanation

-There is no reason to think there was anything wrong with the split.
-CART did not overfit, which you can check by computing the accuracy of the model on the training set.
-Over-sparsification is plausible but unlikely, since we selected a very high sparsity parameter.
-The only conclusion left is simply that bag of words didn't work very well in this case.

-CheckShow Answer

 ## Problem 2.1 - Problem-specific Knowledge

 We weren't able to improve on the baseline using the raw textual information.
 More specifically, the words themselves were not useful.
 There are other options though, and in this section we will try two techniques - identifying a key class of words, and counting words.

 The key class of words we will use are website addresses.
 "Website addresses" (also known as URLs - Uniform Resource Locators) are comprised of two main parts.
-An example would be "[http://www.google.com"](http://www.google.com").
+An example would be "[http://www.google.com"](http://www.google.com/).
 The first part is the protocol, which is usually "http" (HyperText Transfer Protocol).
-The second part is the address of the site, e.g. "[www.google.com"](http://www.google.com").
+The second part is the address of the site, e.g. "[www.google.com"](http://www.google.com/).
 We have stripped all punctuation so links to websites appear in the data as one word, e.g. "httpwwwgooglecom".
 We hypothesize that given that a lot of vandalism seems to be adding links to promotional or irrelevant websites, the presence of a web address is a sign of vandalism.

 We can search for the presence of a web address in the words added by searching for "http" in the Added column.
 The grepl function returns TRUE if a string is found in another string, e.g.